-Since there will be a negligible change from pre- to post-construction runoff, post-construction storm water management is not required per Part III.G.2.e of Ohio EPA General Permit No. OHC000005.
+There will be a 3.91 acre increase in impervious surfaces as a result of the construction of the Bokes Creek 345kV three breaker ring bus station.
+Therefore, there will be a change from pre- to post-construction runoff, and post-construction storm water management is required per Part III.G.2.e of Ohio EPA General Permit No. OHC000005.
+A detention basin is proposed for the new station as shown on the Station Grading Plans in Appendix 2 and also discussed in the Long-term Maintenance Plan in Appendix 6.